7 Things You Need to Know About Miniature Shelties

 Miniature Shelties are several inches shorter than standard Shelties.

-Why?
-Because such dog standards give breeders an ideal form to aim for.
+To enter into conformation shows in the US, Shetland Sheepdogs must be 13-16 inches at the withers, which is the highest part of the dogs back, just above the shoulders.
+Why so specific?
+Because dog standards give breeders an ideal form to aim for.
 Without strict standards on character, gait, and appearance, the Shetland Sheepdog breed we love would soon evolve into new forms.

 However, Mini Sheltie breeders believe the breed was once smaller and daintier, and that downsizing brings back this original Shetland Sheepdog form.
 The idea is controversial, and there's definitely some heat between the two camps.
 Notably, aside from height, professional Mini Breeders strive for all the same features as regular Sheltie champions.